kilian-group/phantom-wiki/data/README.md

 ## Uses

+**We encourage users to generate a new (unique) PhantomWiki instance to combat data leakage and overfitting.**
+PhantomWiki enables quantitative evaluation of the reasoning and retrieval capabilities of LLMs.
+See our full paper for analysis of frontier LLMs, including GPT-4o, Gemini-1.5-Flash, [Llama-3.3-70B-Instruct](https://huggingface.co/meta-llama/Llama-3.3-70B-Instruct) and [DeepSeek-R1-Distill-Qwen-32B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-32B).

+### Direct Use

 PhantomWiki is intended to evaluate retrieval augmented generation (RAG) systems and agentic workflows.
-In particular, it is particularly useful for disentangling the reasoning and retrieval capabilities of large language models, as demonstrated in our paper.

-### Direct Use

-PhantomWiki should be used to quantify the reasoning and retrieval capabilities of LLMs.

 ### Out-of-Scope Use